seanbreckenridge/exists/README.md

 Got tired of doing `xargs -I {} sh -c "[ -e \"{}\" ] && echo \"{}\""` to check if a files exist while trying to script things.

-This works for files, directories and links.
+This receives paths from standard input, and prints any that exist; Works for files, directories and links.

 ### Install